Emerging Markets & Country Risk Analysis

 All students who successfully complete the two course sequence (Political Risk Analysis and Emerging Markets), with a grade point average of 3.0 or better, will earn a Certificate in Emerging Markets and Country Risk Analysis.

-The application deadline is March 15, 2013 and May 4, 2013.
-Admission is granted in two waves, after 15 March and after 4 May.
+The application deadline is normally set in mid March, 2015 and early May, 2019.
+Admission is granted in two waves, after mid March and after early May.
 Early application is recommended.

 A bachelor's degree with a minimum cumulative grade point average of 3.0 with at least two courses in college level principles of economics.
 Students who also lack one graduate course or two undergraduate courses in finance with grades of B or better will be required to take a third additional course in Strategic Financial Management.